Climbing and Bouldering Mecca at Joshua Tree National Park

 Don't miss a stop at the beautiful Cholla Cactus Garden while driving the main park road that connects visitor centres.

-Fluffy cacti look life plush animals.
+Fluffy cacti look like plush animals.

-The road is very windy, but absolutely beautiful.
+The road is very windy but absolutely beautiful.

 When to go